-Many people like to keep their toenails short whether it is for comfort or for looks, but maintaining good health with toenails can be difficult for some, whether it be cutting nails too short or letting them grow too long.
-There is such a thing as too short, though; often, if your toenails are too short it will result in onychogryphosis or ingrown toenails.
+Many people like to keep their toenails short whether it is for comfort or for looks, but maintaining good health with toenails can be difficult for some.
+If your toenails are too short it could result in onychogryphosis or ingrown toenails.

 Causes of Ingrown Toenails

-Ingrown toenails are most common on the side of your big toes.
-Although the length of your nail does play a big role, ingrown toenails can also be caused by your shoe pressure, injuries, infections, poor foot structure, and in some cases they are hereditary.
+This condition is most common on the side of your big toes.
+Although the length of your nail does play a big role, ingrown toenails can also be caused by your shoe pressure, injuries, infections, poor foot structure, and in some cases, they are hereditary.

-Ingrown toenails occur from the sides of your toenail digging into your skin, causing a painful infection.
+They often occur due to the sides of your toenail digging into your skin, causing a painful infection.
 Because ingrown toenails begin as hard swollen infections, they are easy to spot.
 If left untreated, though, they will become red, sore, and infected as the skin around your nail begins to grow over the toenail itself.

-In most cases, treating an ingrown toenail is simple.
-We suggest that you soak your foot in a warm, soapy bath, several times every day, until the condition clears.
-While treating your ingrown toenail, you should avoid wearing tight shoes and socks when possible.
-To prevent ingrown toenails you should consider the following:
+In most cases, treating this condition is simple.
+We suggest that you soak your foot in a warm, soapy bath, several times every day until the condition clears.
+While treating your toenail, you should avoid wearing tight shoes and socks when possible.
+To prevent the condition, you should consider the following: